rico345100/socket.io-file-client/readme.md

 * Number size: Total file size.
 * Number uploaded: Amount of uploaded.
 * Number percent: Percentage of how much uploaded

+options can be:
+* Array types: Set the extensions.
+You can specify the mime types.
+Client will not sent a file if type is invalid.

+### SocketIOFileClient.abort()
+Abort upload immediately.
+Server automatically remove uploaded file.

 ### SocketIOFileClient.on(String evName, Function fn)
 Add event handler.